hudanasrulloh/FFT-project/README.md

-# MCFIntegration

-This repository will show the Monte Carlo Fourier Integration for calculating High Energy Physics calculation.
-It will update gradually untill get the best code to calculate it.
+# Non-uniform FFT Monte Carlo Integration

+The cuda based library for non-uniform fast fourier transform (NUFFT) & Monte Carlo algorithms.
+Using those methods for solving numerical calculation of high integral calculation.
+This also can be used to calculate integral fourier function.

 Cheers,
 HN